Marcel-G/waw-rs/demo/README.md

 Welcome to the waw-rs demo project!
 This project demonstrate how to create a super simple WebAudio application in the browser using vite and waw-rs.

+## Requirements

+This project requires WebAssembly target features `+atomics` and `+bulk-memory`.
+These are already configured in the workspace's `.cargo/config.toml` file at the repository root.

 ## Running the project

 To install wasm-pack: